Montana/travis-ibmz-day/README.md

 ![Montana Mendy](https://user-images.githubusercontent.com/20936398/133368041-b943db58-767b-44f2-a746-c91c335cc915.png)

-## IBM Z Day 2021: Testing open source apps with Travis CI with keynote speaker and presenter Montana Mendy
+## IBM Z Day 2021: Testing open source apps with Travis CI with keynote speaker and presenter Montana Mendy:

 The purpose of this project is to show the ease of use and implementation of IBM Z into Travis CI projects, in order to do so, we will be doing the following: